 Within Saxo, these products trade as a Forex pair, but the premise is the same.

-If we take a look at the Gold vs USD (XAUUSD) pairing within Saxo we can see the following trade ticket:
+If we take a look at the Gold vs USD (XAUUSD) pairing within Saxo we can see the margin requirement on a position up to $5M is 4%.

 To work out the margin exposure we can plug our numbers into the following equation:

-((*Size of Exposure* * *Entry Price*) 0.04)+(*Size of Exposure* * (*Entry Price**Current Best Bid*))+(2 * *Commission Cost*) =
+((Size of Exposure Entry Price) 0.04)+(Size of Exposure (Entry Price-Current Best Bid))+(2 Commission Cost)

 Margin Interest